-Chapter 4: Zion Is Punished.
-The Discipline of Jehovah.
+Chapter 4: Zion Is punished.
+The discipline of Jehovah.
 The holy stones lie scattered.
 The children beg for food.
 Women boil their own children.
-The God has poured out his fierce anger.
-O Zion, your punishment will end.
+God pours out His fierce anger.
+"O Zion, your punishment will end."

-THE ANGER OF THE LORD HAS PUNISHED HIS PEOPLE BECAUSE OF THEIR SIN
+THE ANGER OF THE LORD PUNISHES HIS PEOPLE BECAUSE OF THEIR SIN

-Their former glory transformed into devastation and this wrath will fall upon their enemies as well.
+Their former glory is transformed into devastation and God's wrath will fall upon their enemies as well.

-Chapter 5: The Deterrent for Judah.
-Look, O God, and see our disgrace!
-People's prayer for restoration.
-A Request For Mercy.
-We have become orphans.
-Slaves rule over us.
-God, reign us forever.
-Restore us as of old!
+Chapter 5: "Look, O God, and see our disgrace!"
+The people's prayer for restoration.
+A request for mercy.
+"We have become orphans."
+"Slaves rule over us."
+"You, O LORD, rule forever."
+"Renew our days as of old!"